-Test #3.28: Number of Pulses in a Burst
+Test #3.28: Burst Content

-Purpose: To verify that the device under test transmits the correct number of pulses in an FLP burst.
+Purpose: To verify that the device under test transmits valid FLP data.

-• ANSI/IEEE Std 802.3u/D5 March 23, 1995 Edition: Section 28.2.1.1.1
+• ANSI/IEEE Std 802.3u October 26, 1995 Edition: Section 28.2.1.1.1

 Discussion: In order for an FLP burst to be considered valid, it must contain a certain number of pulses, namely 17 clock pulses and up to 16 data pulses.
-This test is designed to verify that the device under test sends FLP bursts with a valid number of pulses.
+This test is designed to verify that the device under test sends FLP bursts with a valid number of pulses and with consistent data.

 - 1. The DUT is configured to send FLP bursts - 2.
 Monitor the transmitted bursts - 3.
-The number of pulses present in the burst is measured
+The number of pulses and data present in the several burst is observed

-• The number of pulses in a burst should be 17-33 (inclusive)
+- The number of pulses in a burst should be 17-33 (inclusive) - The data in the default base code word should not change